WTFAcademy/WTF-zkSync/Languages/en/05_Developing/readme.md

 ## 2. The difference between `ETH` and `zkSync`

-zkSync Era can handle the vast majority of Ethereum Virtual Machine (EVM)-based smart contracts and maintains high security standards, reducing the need for repeated security audits.
+zkSync Era can handle the vast majority of Ethereum Virtual Machine (EVM)-based smart contracts and maintains high-security standards, reducing the need for repeated security audits.
 However, there are still some differences, please read the [difference document](https://docs.zksync.io/build/developer-reference/differences-with-ethereum.html) if necessary.

 ## 3. Implement a `Paymaster` contract